 A novel conceptual framework about the experience of information abundance that embeds cultural analysis within structural parameters.

 Boczkowski, P. & Mitchelstein, E (2021).
-The digital environment: How we live, learn, work, play, and socialize now.
+The digital environment: How we live, learn, work, and play now.
 Cambridge, MA: MIT Press.

 Understanding digital technology in daily life: why we should think holistically in terms of a digital environment instead of discrete devices and apps.